perryjm/notes-gospel/Glossary/Jesus Christ, Atonement.md

 	- Human life is so deterministic they know exactly how many sins I will commit?
 	- What about other planets as some theories suggest the Savior is Redeemer to those planets as well?
 - Gives rise

+This largely borrows from Cleon Skousen’s “the meaning of the atonement”.